Working with UsWhy Markavo?

 If you hire an attorney to file your trademark documents, you can skip ID.me and the risk to your privacy that represents, as your attorney files on your behalf.

 Collectively, Markavo® attorneys have worked on over 6,000 U.S. trademarks.
+Here are a few we registered in 2022.
 From clearing brands and securing registrations, to addressing refusals, and dealing with trademark infringers, it is rare to come across a situation that we have not seen before.
 We have negotiated favourable settlements with some of the largest brands in the U.S, including Starbucks, the Empire State Building, Major League Baseball, Bristol-Myers Squibb, and the Wharton School of Business.
 Our clients span the globe and represent a wide variety of businesses - from Amazon sellers, clothing designers, restaurants, professional service providers, and everything in between.
 The vast majority of clients have had a good experience and have written positive reviews of their experience.

 Register your trademarks.
 Stress free.